-Pine Ridge Plantation Community Development District does not expect any economic factors to have a significant effect on the financial position or results of operations of the District in fiscal year 2024.
+Pine Ridge Plantation Community Development District expects to place the amenity expansion project in service in fiscal year 2025.
+The District does not expect any other economic factors to have any significant effect on the financial position or results of operations of the District in fiscal year 2025.